kushalchawla/PLL_Projects/README.md

 # PLL_Projects
-Projects done as a part of Programming Language Lab course (PLL)
+Projects done as a part of Programming Language Lab course (PLL).